 - Most of Brooklyn’s 2.7 million residents live within a half-mile of a BPL branch.

 - Our collection holds more than 2.86 million physical items and 250,000 digital materials.

 Last year, BPL:

-- Circulated more than 14.9 million materials, including books and electronic media.
+- Circulated materials 12.9 million times, including books and electronic media.